Can I use a mortgage to buy an auction property?

 - The property is unmortgageable for some reason

-Although the first two types don’t present any specific problems with getting a mortgage, the last three might make things very difficult indeed.
+Although the first two scenarios don’t present any specific problems with getting a mortgage, the last three might make things very difficult.

-If you’re dependent on being able to get a mortgage to buy the property, you need to do your homework and do everything you can to make sure the house or flat you’re bidding on is a mortgageable prospect.
+If you’re dependent on being able to get a mortgage to buy the property, you need to do your homework to make sure the house or flat you’re bidding on is a mortgageable prospect.

 Types of property sold at auction and potential mortgage problems

-Some types of properties that end up at auction can be somewhat difficult to mortgage.
+Some types of properties that end up at auction can be difficult to mortgage.

-Repossessions - ‘repo properties’ - generally shouldn’t be any harder to mortgage than other properties of the same type.
+Repossessions, or 'repo properties’, generally shouldn’t be any harder to mortgage than other properties of the same type.

 Repos are homes that have been seized by the lender because the owner failed to pay the mortgage.
 The lender then sells the property; they’re unlikely to have an emotional attachment to the house and may want to move it on quickly and cheaply.

-Many repos actually get sold through estate agents before they make it to auction, but gazumping can be a problem in such cases as the lender has a duty to achieve the highest possible price for it.
+Many repos actually get sold through estate agents before they make it to auction, but 'gazumping' - someone coming in with a last-minute higher offer - can be a problem in cases as the lender has a duty to achieve the highest possible price for it.
 However, if you can buy at auction the deal’s done on the spot, eliminating the possibility of gazumping.